Rudxain/ideas/software/Triple-lang/README.md

 ## Cranket
 Its name is meant to communicate pragmatism and realism, while representing inanimate objects rather than self-aware beings.

+Think of it as "the lang of engineers, hackers, and glue-coders/scripters".

 This lang is akin to Rust and Zig, but has "better" syntax than both.

 This lang is intended to do "the dirty work", as its `std` lib solely contains APIs and types for dealing with the outside world.
 The only times you'll see a Cranket API doing "pure data processing" is because that processing is tied to some standard in the real world (like URI/URL parsing, or date-time localization and formatting).
 This implies Cranket doesn't have a `core` lib like Rust does.
 If you need to do data processing (string manipulation, math, etc...), you should use Zogah's or Ramsy's `std`-libs, not write your own "dirty" functions in Cranket.